 Cosplayers?
 You will probably want to get some gold/brass paint to paint the metal for screen accuracy unless you find a vintage one.

 Combat Boots?: To be honest, even then I remember thinking that her boots looked more like round toed paddock boots than like combat boots.
-The height of them, the shaping of the upper, the thin sole, the kind of speed lacing and all just looks more like a paddock boot.
+The height of them, the shaping of the upper, the thin sole, the soft looking leather, the kind of speed lacing and all just looks more like a paddock boot.
 And, yes, some are steel-toed and have that overlay.
-I may be wrong, of course.
+I may be wrong, of course, there have been a combat boot made like this back then that I didn’t find or I totally dismissed for being so, well, awful.
 But looking at up-close photos, they really look like paddock boots.
 See my notes about the BDU pants having stirrup, in order for them to stay tucked.

 Sarah?
 Certainly she would have found higher boots with better soles rather than add stirrups to her pants.
 Probably gone for Jungle or Desert boots (both are leather and cloth with venting differentiated by color, so probably black Jungle, but maybe the more old-school OD green and black Jungle) given that it was probably hot in the desert.

 Me?
-I like Panama-soled speed-lace combat boots, except in winter when go with winter Infantry boots when I don’t just go with some butt ugly warmer boots.
+I like Panama-soled speed-lace combat boots, except in winter when sometimes wear winter Infantry boots when I don’t just go with some butt ugly warmer boots.
 I have both all leather and Jungle styles, speed-lacers.
 I am considering trying athletic sole tactical boots at some point.
-But do like soles that doesn’t hold stuff….we have horses after all.
+But do like soles that don’t hold stuff….we have horses after all.

 Cosplayers?
 If I were cosplaying I’d go for my favored Jungle boots rather than screen accurate.
 In part for comfort (I mean, I wear them horseback riding because if I end up waking for some reason, well, riding books suck to walk in), but also because I’m really perplexed by the screen choice in this one.
 And I don’t think anyone looks that closely at the boots, to be honest.
 I know of no one else who has mentioned these, all the figures have combat boot styles.
 So, seriously, go for comfort and, likely, something you’ll wear otherwise because, boots….but I recommend some type of actual black combat boot.